Lakshmish-007/devops-cicd-pipeline/README.md

 # CI/CD Pipeline with Docker and GitHub Actions

 Automated CI/CD pipeline that builds and pushes a Docker image to DockerHub on every GitHub push.
-No manual steps involved.
+No manual steps are involved.

 ---